 "It is the simplest route to Lucius," Severus stated very simply.
 "That is the most you will hear from me on the matter, but aside from the access to the Dark Lord, it is Lucius that I believe needs to be watched most closely.
 He appears to be providing the Dark Lord with extensive information… and I intend to discover where it is coming from.
 I am starting with his son."

 Severus' manner was rigid, businesslike, something not to be argued with.
 And yet, Harry could see that more than one person was considering doing just that.
-Harry's pace quickened as the option to speak entered his mind; he was a member of the Order now, was he not?
+Harry's pulse quickened as the option to speak entered his mind; he was a member of the Order now, was he not?
 But in an instant nerves gripped him, and he was unsure what he would say should they acknowledge his right to speak.
 Would he support his Father?
 Denounce him?
 Perhaps offer up a solution of his own conception?

 Taking his cue from her, Harry remained silent and returned his attention to the discussion in the room.
 When he did, it was Lupin who was speaking.

 "...after spending several weeks in the castle, I myself am coming to wonder at the possibility of using the Malfoy boy.
-He is at least predictable; in my time with Kinnaird, I have witnessed a pattern of mood swings and erratic behavior that makes me wonder first at his ability to handle pressure, secondly at his proficiency at hiding his emotions from the Dark Lord.
+He is at least predictable; in my time with Kinnaird, I have witnessed a pattern of mood swings and erratic behavior that makes me wonder first at his ability to handle pressure, secondly at his proficiency in hiding his emotions from the Dark Lord.
 Malfoy is consistently cooperative with Professor Snape; though he may be shy of others, I urge you to trust the judgment of the one man who may know what he is talking about."

-If the phrase palpable tension were ever applicable, the time had come to use it.
+If the phrase 'palpable tension' were ever applicable, the time had come to use it.
 It seemed that no one felt brave enough to contradict either Professor McGonagall or the Potions Master.
 Harry couldn't say he felt anymore courageous than the others.

 Dumbledore clasped his hands together and surveyed the room.
 "I believe we have arrived at the natural conclusion of a meaningful debate.
 I would ask you all to carefully consider the issues as they have been presented here today.
-In the mean time, I believe Molly has prepared a lovely dinner for us all downstairs, and I fear she will have our heads if we are late enough to put her well spent efforts toward a hot meal to waste.
+In the meantime, I believe Molly has prepared a lovely dinner for us all downstairs, and I fear she will have our heads if we are late enough to put her well spent efforts toward a hot meal to waste.
 Meeting adjourned!"

 The formerly calm room erupted into a flurry of speech and movement; among the commotion, Harry could see his Father speaking quietly to the Headmaster and Professor McGonagall.
 McGonagall's expression was just as stern, if not more so, as it had been during the meeting.